shaikhmustakeem02-arch/MAS8505_Report/README.md

 The analysis uses anonymised data from a FutureLearn MOOC:

-Enrolment data (7 CSV files)
+-Enrolment data (7 CSV files)
-Step-level activity data (7 CSV files)
+-Step-level activity data (7 CSV files)

 All datasets are automatically loaded using ProjectTemplate.
 There is no manual separation into raw or cleaned data folders; all transformations are handled through scripted munging steps and cached objects.